J-Afzal/Lane-and-Object-Detection/README.md

 All linting helper functions can be found in the [`Linters`](https://github.com/J-Afzal/Linters) submodule.

+Any generator can be used to build the project but to prior to running `clang-tidy`/`clang-format` CMake must be configured using a generator that creates a `compile_commands.json` file in the build directory (e.g. `-G "Ninja"`, `-G "NMake Makefiles"`, etc)

+On windows, clang-tidy and clang-format can be installed using the `LLVM-x.x.x-win64.exe` binary from the [LLVM release page](https://github.com/llvm/llvm-project/releases/tag/llvmorg-19.1.6) or from [chocolatey](https://community.chocolatey.org/packages/llvm) using `choco install llvm -y`.

 > [!IMPORTANT]
 > The `yolo4.weights` file could not be uploaded due to GitHub's 100 MB upload limit, but can be downloaded
 > [here](https://github.com/AlexeyAB/darknet/releases/download/darknet_yolo_v3_optimal/yolov4.weights) and should be copied to
 > the `resources/yolo` folder.

-### Notes
+### IDE

-Any generator can be used to build the project but to run `clang-tidy`/`clang-format` CMake must be configured using a generator that creates a `compile_commands.json` file in the build directory before running `clang-tidy`/`clang-format` (e.g.
-`-G "Ninja"`, `-G "NMake Makefiles"`, etc)

 On Windows, Visual Studio 2022 can be used by opening the folder as a CMake project and Visual Studio Code can be used by opening the folder through the `Developer PowerShell for VS` (otherwise you may see errors around cl.exe not being found).

-On windows, clang-tidy and clang-format can be installed using the `LLVM-x.x.x-win64.exe` binary from the [LLVM release page](https://github.com/llvm/llvm-project/releases/tag/llvmorg-19.1.6) or from [chocolatey](https://community.chocolatey.org/packages/llvm) using `choco install llvm -y`.

 <!--

-TODO

-1. Clean up C++ lane detection code and supplementary code (ignore object detection) TODO comments
+x.
+Clean up C++ lane and object detection code.

+    Move rolling average class in to lane detector Make driving state an enum?
     Debug lane detection code to make sure it is correct.
+    Rename all vars and functions and delete some member vars redo get information functions
+    Why is NAN being used?

+    Make sure all global vars are used and all information vars Make sure all consts in globals
+    Make global consts shorter? re-org?
+    Update General Information in readme
+    add backticks to docs
+    remove use at []
+    Finish all todos
+    Linters check

 x.
-Clean up C++ object detection code replace backend enum with // cv::dnn::Backend // cv::dnn::Target# param names don't match enum names magic numbers everywhere clean up comments clean up rest of readme remove cv::scalar
+Clean up performance test code (replace with python C++ https://alandefreitas.github.io/matplotplusplus/ ) or delete

+x. clean up folder org (resources and tests)

 x.
+Enhancements
-Upgrade to newer YOLO
+    Upgrade to newer YOLO (and better performance?)
         Any perf or accuracy increases?
+    Add info more discretely at the bottom of the frame?
+    Press D for debug mode to display lane lines and driving state Also add the different frames at the top
+        Also allow for ROI to be adjusted?
+And other variables?
+            ROI dimensions need to be dynamic
+            ROI line equations
+            Canny algorithm thresholds
+            Hough transform thresholds and properties
+            All other lane detection thresholds
+    Allow UI to be scaled up and down?

 x.
-Clean up performance test code (replace with C++ https://alandefreitas.github.io/matplotplusplus/ ) or delete

-x. clean up folder org
+Test with CUDA? (regardless do performance heat map and optimisation)

 x.
 Implement C GUI window to encapsulate main code and performance test code with debug mode to show all stats (and roi/canny/hough line debug views) and option to adjust ROI?

-x.
-Test with CUDA
+    Use Clay?
+    where are std::cout displayed?
+    run performance tests?
+    display and export performance graphs?
 -->